Hampden Park

-Hampden Park (/ˈhɑ:mdən/ HAHM-dən; Scottish Gaelic: Pàirc Hampden) is a football stadium in the Mount Florida area of Glasgow, Scotland, which is the national stadium of football in Scotland and home of the Scotland national football team.
-Hampden Park is owned by the Scottish Football Association (SFA), and regularly hosts the latter stages of the Scottish Cup and Scottish League Cup.
-The largest stadium by capacity when opened in 1903, an accolade the stadium held until 1950, Hampden Park is the 11th-largest football stadium in the United Kingdom, and the second-largest football stadium in Scotland.
+Hampden Park (/ˈhɑ:mdən/ HAHM-dən; Scottish Gaelic: Pàirc Hampden), currently known as Barclays Hampden for sponsorship reasons, is a football stadium in the Mount Florida area of Glasgow, Scotland.
+It is the national stadium of football in Scotland and home of the Scotland national football team.
+Hampden Park is owned by the Scottish Football Association (SFA), and regularly hosts the semi-finals and finals of the Scottish Cup and Scottish League Cup.
+The largest stadium in the world by capacity from its opening 1903 until 1950, Hampden Park is the 11th-largest football stadium in the United Kingdom, and the second-largest football stadium in Scotland.
 The stadium retains all attendance records recorded in European football.

 A UEFA category four stadium, Hampden Park has hosted six European finals including the 1960 European Cup final between Real Madrid and Eintracht Frankfurt which, with a crowd of 127,621 in attendance, is the highest ever recorded attendance for a European Cup final.
 The stadium houses the offices of the Scottish Football Association (SFA) and Scottish Professional Football League (SPFL) and has hosted three European Cup/Champions League finals, two Cup Winners' Cup finals and a UEFA Cup final.
 It has hosted other sporting events including the 2012 Olympic Games and the 2014 Commonwealth Games (also hosting the 2014 Commonwealth Games closing ceremony).
-Scotland was one of the eleven host countries of the pan–European Euro 2020 tournament with the stadium hosting the round of 16 matches and will host matches of the upcoming Euro 2028, of which Scotland is again one of the host countries.
+Scotland was one of the eleven host countries of the Euro 2020 tournament with the stadium hosting the round of 16 matches and will host matches of Euro 2028, of which Scotland is again one of the host countries.

 A stadium on the present site opened on 31 October 1903, with a capacity in excess of 100,000.
 This was increased between 1927 and 1937, reaching a peak of 150,000.
 The record attendance of 149,415, for Scotland v England in 1937, is the European record for an international football match.
 Tighter safety regulations meant that the capacity was reduced to 81,000 in 1977.
 The stadium has been fully renovated since then, with the most recent significant work being completed in 1999.
 Ahead of the 2014 Commonwealth Games, Hampden Park underwent modifications to the stadium to include a running track and other features required for hosting the games.